 - Plant trees far enough from your patio, sidewalk and driveway so their root systems don't disrupt the hardscapes.

-Call on The Grounds Guys with any questions you have about selecting trees for your landscape and caring for them.
+Call on The Grounds Guys with any questions you have about selecting the right types of trees for your landscape and caring for them.
 We can help you put together a well-balanced landscape that incorporates your preferences with the scale and look of your yard.
 And remember...all trees don't do well in all areas of the U.S. We'll help you choose suitable tree species that will not only live in your yard but will thrive there.